-Since fresh produce is often grown in uncontrolled environments, there is always a chance of contamination.
-Fruits and vegetables can come into contact with harmful bacteria in soil or water, or it could become tainted during the harvesting or storage process.
-Ingesting contaminated produce can lead to many foodborne illnesses.
-Follow these U.S. Food and Drug Administration (FDA) recommendations to ensure you're protecting yourself and your family.
+Fresh produce is often grown in uncontrolled environments, so there's always a risk of contamination.
+Fruits and vegetables can come into contact with harmful bacteria in the soil and irrigation water.
+They can also be tainted during harvesting, storage, transport, or while on display.
+Since contaminated produce can lead to foodborne illnesses, follow these tips to protect yourself and your family.

 - Choose produce that is not bruised or damaged.